 When an incident results in death, serious bodily harm, or great bodily harm, the supervisor shall immediately contact the Office of Independent Investigations pursuant to the procedures established by the Office of Independent Investigation (RCW 43.102.120).

-300.7.1 DUTY SUPERVISOR RESPONSIBILITY
+300.7.1 CHIEF OF POLICE RESPONSIBILITY

-The Duty Supervisor shall review each use of force by any personnel within his/her command to ensure compliance with this policy and to address any training issues.
+The Chief of Police shall review each use of force by any personnel within his/her command to ensure compliance with this policy and to address any training issues.